 Highlights:

-• Citadel of Berat; a city more than 2,400 years old with a troubled history.
+- Citadel of Berat; a city more than 2,400 years old with a troubled history.

-• A night on the Albanian Riviera where the Adriatic and Ionian seas meet; which means clean waters and brilliant beaches.
+- A night on the Albanian Riviera where the Adriatic and Ionian seas meet; which means clean waters and brilliant beaches.
 With over 300 sunny days a year, it’s easy to see why it’s a popular beach resort.

-• Llogara National Park.
+- Llogara National Park.
 The lush forests of pines and oaks are only the beginning of this “mountain of panoramas,” which is beautifully surrounded by numerous mountain ranges and the majestic Ionian Sea.

-• Llogara Pass; surrounded by regal forests that remain magically cool even during the scalding heat of the summer.
+- Llogara Pass; surrounded by regal forests that remain magically cool even during the warming heat of the summer.
 Among them, is the so-called Flag Pine (Pisha Flamur), a century-old tree, bent from the winds into the shape of a flag.
 Some culinary delights that should not be missed include the hot kulaç (the Albanian version of a hot biscuit) with fresh local butter and cheese, as well as the homemade yogurt, plain or with nuts and the famous Llogara honey.

-• Butrint National Park; Of the countless antique ruins and landmarks of Albania, Butrint is the one most responsible for putting Albania on the map.
+- Butrint National Park; Of the countless ancient ruins and landmarks of Albania, Butrint is the one most responsible for putting Albania on the map.
 Butrint’s glorious 2500-year-old ruins, within a majestic 30 km wide natural reserve, are some of the most well-preserved in Europe.
 In 1992, Butrint was declared a World Heritage Site by UNESCO and it sits comfortably at the top of every international list of must-sees in Albania.
-Though life in Butrint had started long before, the influence of Hellenic culture in Albania officially began in the 6th century B.C. when Greeks from the island of Corfu settled on the hill of Butrint.
-According to mythology, the city’s antique name of Buthrotum comes from the word buthrotos, meaning “the wounded bull,” which refers to the Trojans’ sacrifice of a bull when they established the town on the hill.
+Though life in Butrint had started long before, the influence of Hellenic culture in Albania officially began in the 6th century BC when Greeks from the island of Corfu settled on the hill of Butrint.
+According to mythology, the city’s ancient name of Buthrotum comes from the word buthrotos, meaning “the wounded bull,” which refers to the Trojans’ sacrifice of a bull when they established the town on the hill.

-• Gjirokaster; is a city in southern Albania, in a valley between the Gjerë mountains and the Drino, at 300 metres above sea level.
+- Gjirokaster; is a city in southern Albania, in a valley between the Gjerë mountains and the Drino, at 300 meters above sea level.
 Its old town is a UNESCO World Heritage Site, described as “a rare example of a well-preserved Ottoman town, built by farmers of large estate”.
 The city is overlooked by Gjirokastër Fortress, where the Gjirokastër National Folklore Festival is held every five years.
 It is the birthplace of former Albanian communist leader Enver Hoxha, and author Ismail Kadare.

-• Barmash Pass over the Gramoz Mountains; part of the northern Pindus mountain range
+- Barmash Pass over the Gramoz Mountains; part of the northern Pindus mountain range

 Day 5